neuroinformatics-unit/neuroinformatics-unit.github.io/docs/source/get-involved/gsoc/projects_2025.md

 The expected deliverables include:

 - A Python implementation of at least one new Deep Learning network in `cellfinder`
+- Quantitative comparison between the current and new architecture
 - Tests to cover any added functionality.
 - Documentation for the new functionality.
 - A [blog](https://brainglobe.info/blog) explaining the new network and its advantages and disadvantages.